 Acupuncture and Chinese medicine takes a holistic approach to understanding normal health and disease processes.
 It focuses as much on the prevention of sickness and preservation of health, as on treatment.

 Utilising thousands of years of observation of the human body, this approach takes into account emotional wellbeing, diet and environmental factors to identify the root cause of disharmony in the individual.

-In 1997 the World Health Organisation recognised acupuncture as beneficial in the treatment of digestive disorders, neurological conditions (neuralgia, headaches, migraines), respiratory conditions (asthma, bronchitis, tonsillitis, sinusitis, influenza) hormonal or fertility issues, chronic or acute pain (arthritis, sciatica, spinal pain, tennis elbow) , and emotional conditions related to stress and anxiety.
+Acupuncture is generally believed as beneficial in the treatment of digestive disorders, neurological conditions (neuralgia, headaches, migraines), respiratory conditions (asthma, bronchitis, tonsillitis, sinusitis, influenza) hormonal or fertility issues, chronic or acute pain (arthritis, sciatica, spinal pain, tennis elbow) , and emotional conditions related to stress and anxiety.